- Areas of Study

 Important informational meeting

 We will have an information/orientation meeting for parents before the childcare program begins, on the Sunday evening before registration day (see dates).
-At that time you can meet the childcare staff who will be working with your children and fill out necessary paperwork.
+At that time you can learn about expectations of children living in the residence hall, meet the childcare staff who will be working with your children and fill out necessary paperwork.
+At least one parent from each family that has children living in the residence hall or participating in the childcare program should plan to attend.

 SIL-UND cares deeply about children and wants them to have a positive, warm, and safe experience.
 The emotional climate is family-friendly, with lots of opportunities to develop healthy relationships with adults.
 We are particularly concerned to keep children safe from sexual exploitation, but are concerned about all aspects of child safety.
-In order to promote safety in our environment, we (in cooperation with UND) pre-screen all students and provide a required training session (about 1 hour) at the beginning of the program that focuses on child safety and appropriate behavior with children.
+In order to promote safety in our environment, we (in cooperation with UND) pre-screen all students and staff, and all SIL participants are required to attend a training session (about 1 hour) at the beginning of the summer which focuses on child safety issues in the SIL-UND context and expectations about appropriate behavior with children.
 Childcare workers receive extra screening and training, and are assigned in such a way that children are always supervised by at least two non-related workers.

 Items to bring